Jahine Arnold

-Jahine Amid Arnold (born June 19, 1973) is a former National Football League (NFL) wide receiver.
+Jahine Amid Arnold (born June 19, 1973) is an American former professional football player who was a wide receiver in the National Football League (NFL).

 Professional career

-He was drafted by the Pittsburgh Steelers in 1996.
+Arnold was drafted 132nd overall in the fourth round of the 1996 NFL draft by the Pittsburgh Steelers.
 As a member of the Steelers, Arnold was primarily used for kick returns.
 In his two seasons with the Steelers, Arnold appeared in twelve games.

 After being cut by the Steelers, Arnold played one game with the Green Bay Packers but did not record any yardage.

 Arnold was drafted by the XFL's Birmingham Thunderbolts on the second day of the draft and was chosen 194th overall.
 On March 16, 2001, Arnold was waived by the Thunderbolts and was claimed by the Memphis Maniax.
 In the XFL's lone season, Arnold played two games, both with the Maniax.
 He finished with 10 yards receiving 48 yards on returned kickoffs, and 50 yards on returned punts.

 Arnold also played several years of arena football before retiring in 2004.

-Personal

-Arnold has been living in Tampa, FL since 1999.
-He was diagnosed in August 2007 with a progressive liver disease known as Primary Sclerosing Cholangitis, which is the same ailment that claimed the life of Pro Football Hall of Fame running back Walter Payton in 1999.